 Our expert review:

-Unfortunately near misses, incidents and even attacks can happen anywhere while out riding.
-Having video evidence of these unwelcomed occurrences is becoming more commonplace as police increasingly recognise the importance of providing valuable evidence to help them take positive action or even convict other road users of dangerous driving or assault.
+Unfortunately, near misses, incidents, and even attacks can happen anywhere while out riding.
+Having video evidence of these unwelcome occurrences is becoming more commonplace as police increasingly recognise the importance of providing valuable evidence to help them take positive action or even convict other road users of dangerous driving or assault.

-To get the dash cam-like option, look for cameras that have a 'Loop Recording' setting.
-This will passively record your ride throughout its duration / the period of the camera battery life, constantly overwriting, until you select 'archive'.
+To get the dash cam-like option, look for cameras that offer a 'Loop Recording' setting.
+This will passively record your ride throughout its duration or for the period of the camera's battery life, constantly overwriting, until you select 'archive'.

 The most important thing to look for in a Loop Recording camera is how instinctive the ability to archive a recording is, especially once you have adrenaline coursing through you and everything becomes pretty chaotic in the aftermath of an incident.